marsdrums/test-tutorial/visual-quality/index.md

 Image rendered using {jit.gl.pass} @fxname gi.
 Left: direct illumination only ({jit.gl.pbr} + {jit.gl.light}); right: direct illumination + indirect illumination

-ReSTIR (Reservoir-based Spatio-Temporal Importance Resampling) is a cutting-edge technique in real-time computer graphics, specifically aimed at improving lighting quality.
-It's particularly valuable for ray-traced graphics, where simulating light behavior accurately is traditionally very demanding on computational resources.
+ReSTIR (Reservoir-based Spatiotemporal Importance Resampling) is a cutting-edge technique in real-time computer graphics for improving lighting quality.
+It's especially valuable for ray-traced graphics, where simulating light behavior accurately is traditionally very demanding on computational resources.

-Without getting too much into the details of this rendering technique, let's try to understand what makes it so special.
-When we talked about path tracing, we said that such a rendering technique is slow, because in order to find a good approximation to the rendering equation's solution, it has to evaluate a large set of incoming light directions, making it incompatible with the real-time domain.
+Let's try to understand what makes it so unique without getting too much into the details of this rendering technique.
+When we talked about path tracing, we said that such a rendering technique is slow because to find a good approximation to the rendering equation's solution, it has to evaluate a large set of incoming light directions, making it incompatible with the real-time domain.
 If we just have to pick and choose one direction among the ~10000 directions that a path tracer usually explores, which one would we choose?
 The best candidate would be the direction along which the most significant amount of energy (light) comes; in other words, the direction that contributes the most to shading our pixel.
-But, how do we know which is this "golden" light direction?
-Here comes into play ReSTIR.
+But how do we know this "golden" light direction?
+Here ReSTIR comes into play.
 You can think about it as a sort of "giant directions sorter" that is capable of finding very quickly the most significant light direction (the one delivering more energy).

 ReSTIR has been implemented in Max 9 as {jit.gl.pass} FX named "gi" (global illumination).
-This pass FX can interact with {jit.gl.pbr} (to get the materials' BRDFs) and with {jit.gl.environment} (to gather light from an envirionment map).
-This means that whichever settings you use for jit.gl.pbr, the ReSTIR pass will resopond with the correct lighting behavior.
-For example, you can change the roughness and/or metalness of an object, and this will affect the way the ReSTIR pass computes global illumination.
+This pass FX can interact with {jit.gl.pbr} (to get the materials' BRDFs) and with {jit.gl.environment} (to gather light from an environment map).
+This means that whichever settings you use for jit.gl.pbr, the ReSTIR pass will respond with the correct lighting behavior.
+For example, you can change an object's roughness and/or metalness, which will affect how the ReSTIR pass computes global illumination.

 ![](./images/visual-quality_036.png)

-The inner mechanics of the ReSTIR algorithm are complex, but the "gi" pass FX is rather straightforward to use: as long as you take care of setting gamma correction and tonemapping correctly, you just need to instanciate it, and it does its job.
+The inner mechanics of the ReSTIR algorithm are complex, but the "gi" pass FX is relatively straightforward to use.
+As long as you correctly set gamma correction and tonemapping, you just need to instantiate it, and it does its job.

 > [!NOTE]
 > Numerous variations of the ReSTIR algorithm have been developed to adapt to different rendering methods.
 In Jitter, ReSTIR computes global illumination by tracing rays in screen-space.

 These are the built-in solutions for computing indirect lighting and global illumination in Max 9.
-There exist other worth mentioning algorithms and strategies for computing global illumination: voxel cone tracing (VCT), surfels, virtual point lights (VPL), and instant radiosity among others.
-Each method offers its own advantages and disadvantages.
+Other algorithms and strategies for computing global illumination exist that are worth mentioning: voxel cone tracing (VCT), surfels, virtual point lights (VPL), and instant radiosity, among others.
+Each method offers its advantages and disadvantages.
 So, which one is the best?
 Horses for courses!
 Go with what works.
-If Max 9 built-in solutions for global illumination don't fulfill your needs, i engourage you to implement your own using custom shaders (all the FXs we discussed about in this article where initially prototyped using Max objects).
+Suppose Max 9 built-in solutions for global illumination don't fulfill your needs.
+In that case, I encourage you to implement your own using custom shaders (all the FXs we discussed in this article were initially prototyped using Max objects).

 # Environment mapping